 Make sketches of the clothes, get more feedback, and choose which designs are going to be your best.
 Include those in your first collection.
-Choose the right fabrics and materials, which are ones that are cost effective and current with the times and trends.
-Ask whomever is producing your line if there are any restrictions with colors or stitching patterns.
+Choose the right fabrics and materials, which are ones that are cost-effective and current with the times and trends.
+Ask whoever is producing your line if there are any restrictions with colors or stitching patterns.

 The devil is in the details.
 When doing sketches, make a layout that shows every detail clearly and uses the proper terminology.
 Learn the industry terminology and be prepared to properly identify the fabric to use by weight (yield), content, and construction.

 After you have created your designs, you should create a pattern of your product.
 The pattern will be the structure of your clothing as you construct them and will be used by the people producing your clothing to mass-produce the designs.

 Knowing where to produce the clothing line is an extremely important decision.
 A small business may choose to manufacture its products, but outsourcing should also be considered.
 The clothing line’s initial quality will be what the business’ reputation is based on, for better or for worse.

 Manufacturing is the stage where expenses really add up.
 The initial investment will range from a few hundred dollars to several thousand, depending upon inventory and quality.
 You can secure capital through investments from others, like loans or your own personal money that you have saved.

 Find your manufacturers by searching on the internet for "manufacturers of clothing" or "design clothing."
 There are also online platforms available that help fashion brands to connect to manufacturers.
 Many people use garment manufacturers overseas because the costs are lower.